MoulayeSDh/AI_Project/README.md

 ## 🔖 License

-This project is licensed under the **MIT** license.
+This project is licensed under the **apache 2.0** license.
 You are free to use, modify, and redistribute this code, but only within **open-source** projects.

 ## ⚠️ Attribution Request (Not Mandatory)